gaehlerm/SoftwareEngineering/README.md

 Tests that are over specified are called brittle.
 They break when changing the code in seemingly unrelated places.
 One example is testing a json file for formatting, even though the contents of the json file does not depend on the formatting.
 The formatting does not matter.
 It does not change any of the values in the file.
 Instead testing the formatting is just a waste.
 Even worse, it is a needless liability because it tests something that should not be tested.
 Something the result does not depend on.
 Instead use a json library to get only the actual values stored in the file and compare those.
 This is what we are really interested in.
 Never use any string operations when reading a json file.
 This is the very definition of brittle code!

-// This text here is redundant with the next chapter.
-Should I remove it?
-Or should I keep it?

 Another example of brittle tests are tests for methods that should be private but are made public in order to test them.
 This prevents you from refactoring this function as it is part of the public interface.
-Changing it will break the tests, even if the actual public interface is not changed.
+Changing it will break the tests, even if the real public interface is not changed.
 This is why private methods should not be made public in order to test them.
 If you really have the urge to test a private method, you should refactor it into a separate class.

 ### Random numbers